1968 United States presidential election in Illinois: Turnout

-Both major parties held non-binding state-run preferential primaries on June 11.
-All candidates were write-ins.

 Democratic

 The 1968 Illinois Democratic presidential primary was held on June 11, 1968 in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1968 presidential election.

 The preference vote was a "beauty contest".
-Delegates were instead selected by direct-vote in each congressional districts on delegate candidates.
+Delegates were instead selected by direct vote in each congressional districts on delegate candidates.
 While he received 33.66% of the vote, Ted Kennedy was not an active candidate for the nomination.
 The primary occurred the week after his brother Robert F. Kennedy (who had been running for president) was assassinated.
 Additionally, while he still received some votes, incumbent president Lyndon B. Johnson had already ruled himself out for the nomination.

 Republican

 The 1968 Illinois Republican presidential primary was held on June 11, 1968 in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1968 presidential election.

 In this election, all candidates were write-ins.

 The preference vote was a "beauty contest".
-Delegates were instead selected by direct-vote in each congressional districts on delegate candidates.
+Delegates were instead selected by direct vote in each congressional districts on delegate candidates.